B1nus/wezy/README.md

 # Datastructures
 cb provides three datastructures: `array`, `slice` and `struct`.
 To assign a string to a variable you would declare a slice of bytes `slice_byte hello = "Hello, World!"`.
 The reason for using a slice is to avoid having to type the length of the string manually as you would with an array.
 > [!NOTE]
-> Strings in cb are slices of bytes.
-That is `slice_byte string = "string text"`
+> Strings in are slices of bytes

-> [!NOTE]
-> Also note that strings without a known size need to have error handling for the possibility of out of bounds. ``
 ### Structs
 A struct is a collection of attributes with a name.
 For example:
 ```